atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 #### Rug Generator Naming

-To indicate that an editor is also a Rug generator in Rug DSL or TypeScript it is conventional to name the editor with `New` at the beginning of the editor's name to indicate that it is used to construct a project from scratch.
+To indicate that an editor is also a Rug generator it is conventional to name the editor with `New` at the beginning of the editor's name to indicate that it is used to construct a project from scratch.

 You declare that an editor is a generator using the `@generator` annotation.